YaroslavKSE/IMDB-For-Music/terraform/Readme.md

 2. Check that the MongoDB Atlas provider is correctly installed
 3. Ensure your AWS VPC has connectivity to the MongoDB Atlas PrivateLink endpoint
 4. Verify that the security group allows traffic on port 27017 from your application

+### ECS Service Deployment Failures

+If ECS services fail to deploy properly:

+1. Check CloudWatch Logs for task startup errors
+2. Verify that the container image exists in the specified ECR repository
+3. Ensure the ECS task execution role has permission to pull images and get parameters
+4. Validate the health check configuration and make sure the endpoint is responding correctly
+5. Check if the task is exceeding CPU or memory limits during startup

+### Parameter Store Access Issues

+If ECS tasks cannot access parameters:

+1. Verify that the ECS task execution role has the appropriate permissions
+2. Check that the parameter ARNs in the task definition are correct
+3. Ensure parameters exist in the correct region and with the correct names
+4. Validate that the parameter type (String, SecureString) is correctly configured